synku20777/dzik118/docs/TESTING.md

 - **Missing meter readings.** A billing period can have a dwelling with no reading for that period.
 Its billing case shows `MISSING_DATA`, and the app blocks invoice generation for it until the reading exists.
+- **Partial payment reconciliation.** Import a bank statement with a transaction amount less than an invoice's `amount_due`.
+Confirm the proposed match.
+  Verify that an allocation is posted for the partial amount, the dwelling ledger is credited for the payment, and the invoice remains open (`paid_at` is null) with remaining balance due.
+Match a second transaction for the remainder and verify the invoice transitions to `PAID`.
+- **Overpayment and credit carry-forward.** Import a transaction exceeding an invoice's remaining balance.
+Confirm the match.
+Verify that the invoice is marked `PAID`, the allocation is capped at the unpaid balance, and the excess creates dwelling account credit (`accountBalance < 0`).
+In the subsequent billing period, generate an invoice and verify that the credit is automatically applied to reduce the new `amount_due`.
+- **Financial history immutability.** Attempt to execute an SQL `UPDATE` or `DELETE` on `account_entries`, `payment_allocations`, or `late_fee_adjustments`.
+Verify that the database trigger `prevent_financial_history_mutation` blocks the operation.
+- **Late-fee adjustment.** On a prepared invoice with an accrued late fee, record an administrative adjustment before delivery.
+Verify the invoice snapshot reflects the adjustment and a corresponding record is created in `late_fee_adjustments`.
 - **Double-clicking Send.** Sending an invoice is safe to repeat.
 Two clicks, or two people clicking at the same time, produce exactly one email and one delivery record, not two.